Short Description

 Indicator components

-Figure C11i: Long-term and short-term changes in the occurrence of sensitive fish species, Greater North Sea, 1983 to 2020
+Figure C11: Long-term and short-term changes in the occurrence of sensitive fish species, Greater North Sea and Celtic Seas, 1983 to 2020

-Table C11i: Long-term and short-term changes in the occurrence of sensitive fish species, Greater North Sea, 1983 to 2020
+Table C11: Long-term and short-term changes in the occurrence of sensitive fish species, Greater North Sea and Celtic Seas, 1983 to 2020

-Over the long term, 5 (15%) of the 33 species assessed show a significant decline in occurrence in the assessment period (2015 to 2020) compared to the long-term reference period (1983 to 2008), whereas in the short term, 4 (12%) of the 33 species assessed show a significant decline in the assessment period compared to the short-term reference period (2009 to 2014).
+In the Greater North Sea, over the long term, 5 (15%) of the 33 species assessed show a significant decline in occurrence across the assessment period (2015 to 2020) compared to the long-term reference period (1983 to 2008).
+In the short term, 4 (12%) of the 33 species assessed show a significant decline in the assessment period compared to the short-term reference period (2009 to 2014).
 A further 14 (42%) of the species assessed are recovering in the assessment period compared to the long-term reference period.
 When comparing the assessment period to the short-term reference period, it is evident that 16 species (48%) have been showing signs of recent recovery.

 Assessment of change